 In order to access this free environmental supply an energy input is required.
 In a well insulated property, every 1 kilowatt of electricity used to power the heat pump can provide up to 4 kilowatts of free energy.

-The basic principle of a heat pump is to take low-grade heat from the ground, and convert it to high-grade heat for your house using refrigeration technology.
+The basic principle of a ground or air source heat pump is to take low-grade heat from the ground, and convert it to high-grade heat for your house using refrigeration technology.
 For every 1kW of electricity consumed by the heat pump, over 4kW of heating can be supplied to your home.

 The basic operation of a ground source heat pump is as follows: